 JULS is distributed both in-print (available in the lobby of Gerstein Science Information Centre) and online through this website.

 What Professors Have to Say

-When employers are asked what they are looking for in new hires, the number one characteristic is excellent communication skills, both written and oral.The Journal of Undergraduate Life Sciences (JULS) provides an opportunity for Life Sciences undergraduates to develop their communication skills, by writing about their research experience.
+When employers are asked what they are looking for in new hires, the number one characteristic is excellent communication skills, both written and oral.The Journal of Undergraduate Life Sciences (JULS) provides an opportunity for undergraduates in life sciences to develop their communication skills, by writing about their research experience.
 This could be about an interesting new finding or an exciting technique from your research project.

 Scientists need to engage the public better.
 We need to tell Canadians about the research we are doing, and how it is contributing to a better and stronger Canada.
 JULS is a great place to start, by telling your fellow students what excites you about science.

 And oh yes, the second thing that employers look for is the ability to work as a productive member of a team.
-So, I would encourage you to get involved with the JULS team, as an editor, in layout, production or as a peer reviewer.
+So, I would encourage you to get involved with JULS, as an editor, in layout and production, or as a peer reviewer.

 The ability to effectively communicate scientific data to colleagues and to put your findings into the world of scientific literature is a very important function for all scientists.
 Learning how to do this effectively, even as an undergraduate student, is time well spent.
 Scientific discovery is only useful when colleagues know about your work and then are able to assess its value.